JohnLins/aqwsedrftgyhujikolp/tos.md

 ### 4. Legal Justification
 The App is protected under the First Amendment of the U.S. Constitution and Section 230 of the Communications Decency Act (47 U.S. Code § 230).
 As a provider of an interactive computer service, we are not liable for content created or posted by our users.

+Section 230 of the Communications Decency Act (CDA) is a crucial piece of U.S. internet legislation passed in 1996.
+It provides immunity to online platforms from being held liable for user-generated content.

 ### 5. Complaints and Content Removal
 If you believe a post is defamatory or violates these terms, you may email a removal request to the address provided above.
 While we review all requests, we are not obligated to remove any content.
 Removal decisions are at the sole discretion of the platform.